mattjohnsonpint/DotNetOpenAuth.GoogleOAuth2/README.md

  1. Setup your Google App using the [Google APIs console](https://code.google.com/apis/console).
     Detailed instructions [here](http://ben.onfabrik.com/posts/oauth-providers#google)

- 2. Install this library from [NuGet](https://nuget.org/packages/DotNetOpenAuth.GoogleOAuth2), or compile from source and reference.
+ 2. Install this library from [NuGet](https://nuget.org/packages/DotNetOpenAuth.GoogleOAuth2),

+        PM> Install-Package DotNetOpenAuth.GoogleOAuth2

+ ... or download from the [releases page](https://github.com/mj1856/DotNetOpenAuth.GoogleOAuth2/releases) and add a reference

+ ... or compile from source and add a reference

  3. Register the client instead of the existing Google OpenId client.